aeberspaecher/PythonForScientists/README.rst

 version has been presented to our working group, too.

-The presentation meant to be both a very short introduction to the Python programming as well as a short demonstration of advanced topics such as use of scientific packages (NumPy, SciPy).
+The presentation meant to be both a very short introduction to the Python programming language as well as a short demonstration of advanced topics such as use of scientific packages (NumPy, SciPy).
 Python as a glue language was targeted, too.
 So the talk tried to kill two birds with one stone: it tried to introduce Python to people without prior exposure and it also tried to show some advanced topics to experienced Python users.
 Wrapping other languages was introduced with the aim of speeding Python computations up.

 Slides
 ======